thorn-oss/perception/README.md

 make build
 ```

+- Running `make init` will update this repository's dependencies and preserve the results in `Pipfile.lock`.
+We strongly recommend including changes to the lock alongside any other changes that may have been made.
 - You can get a JupyterLab server running to experiment with using `make lab-server`.
 - To do a (close to) comprehensive check before committing code, you can use `make precommit`.
 - To view the documentation, use `make documentation-server`.